aws-samples/sample-url-to-amazon-s3-downloader/README.md

 ![](assets/performance-testing-medium.jpg)

+**_Note:_**
+The above result assumes that your existing web hosting provider can scale to meet high request and throughput required to achieve this.

 ### Limitations

 * The solution utilizes AWS SDK Boto3 running in a Lambda function, consider that Lambda has a maximum timeout value of 15 mins
-* The maximum supported individual objects size that can be transferred is around 10GB
+* The maximum supported individual object size that can be transferred is around 10GB

 ### Additional Resources